Recommended links for student teachers X

 peer-group.
 The influence is especially strong during middle-childhood

-factor needs to be considered in the reading equation.
-A child,
+This factor needs to be considered in the reading equation.
+A

-whose every day, same-sex companions, in school or out, consist
+child, whose everyday companions, in school or out, consist of

 copy those attitudes, ignoring those held by parents or other

 significant adults.
-This is another important reason for teaching
+This is another important reason for most children to begin a systematic

 peer-group influence takes hold.